kviolka/snapback/README.md

 Why this script?
 ================

-Drive Snapshot contains only the basic functions, for complete automation of the backup strategy we need a script.
+Drive Snapshot contains only the basic functions, this script provides complete automation of the backup strategy.